frederiksemmel/linicrypt_typst/main.typ

   We will consider the event $A_T$ for an arbitrary $T: CC -> {1, ..., N}$.
   This $T$ might not be injective, because the constraints do not have nonces.
+  TODO make clear that in the following we try to "make" T injective.
   Consider the following subspace of $Vp$:
   $
     U = sect.big_(c, c' in CC \ T(c) = T(c')) span(c - c')^0